OGTechCommunity/OGTechCommunity/README.md

 - 🌐 Explore our website to learn more about us and our activities: [www.ogtech.in](https://www.ogtech.in)

-- 📌 Join the conversation on our Discord server: [Discord Invite Link]
+- 📌 Join the conversation on our Discord server: Coming soon

 Whether you're a seasoned tech expert or just starting your journey, everyone is welcome at OGTechCommunity.
 Come join us in shaping the future of technology!

 Let's innovate together! 🚀💻🔬

-*(Note: Replace [Discord Invite Link] with the actual invitation link to your Discord server.)*